TechplexEngineer/campus_ztp/README.md

 Follow these steps to get started with this integration pack.

 1. You will need to have BWC already installed.
 Follow these steps here: https://bwc-docs.brocade.com/install/bwc.html
 2. BWC architecture can be an all in one on a single box or with separate nodes for work and sensor nodes.
-Either way these nodes will need network connectivity to the management network with the switches being provisioned.
+Either way these nodes will need n etwork connectivity to the management network with the switches being provisioned.
 3. ZTP relies on a TFTP and DHCP server which will also need to have network connectivity to the switches.

 ## Installation of Campus ZTP Pack